AntiPwr/AntiPwr.github.io/root/wiki/Jarma Konich.md

 **Order:** [[Ahdom Few]]

 Jarma Konich is one of the three serpent sisters who comprise the [[Ahdom Few]], the ruling council of [[Hypri]].
 As Land Trielder, she oversees territorial management, resource acquisition, and the city's material production.
 Her mastery of solid pressurization magic—the ability to manipulate the density, structure, and movement of earth and stone through precise pressure control—has earned her the title "Mistress of Clay" among Hypri's artisan communities.

+**Appearance**

+Jarma Konich is a striking figure, her presence marked by a practical, earthy aesthetic.
+She has black hair that is a little curly and often a bit messy, giving her a look of someone who spends more time working with her hands than tending to her appearance.
+Her skin is pale but rarely appears clean; it is almost always stained with soft traces of soil, soot, or clay, a testament to her constant involvement in the city's material production and clay cultivation.
+Jarma's clothing is utilitarian and typically incorporates shades of brown, with black thin roping used both functionally—to tie robes together—and decoratively, as minimalist rope jewelry.
+She rarely incorporates color into her attire, and when she does, it is subtle and hidden among her otherwise earthy garments, allowing any small hint of color to stand out all the more.
+This understated approach to dress both reflects and reinforces her reputation as a master of the material world, grounded and unpretentious, yet never careless.

 Unlike her more reclusive sister [[Ximena Lathen]], Jarma maintains a highly visible public presence, regularly engaging with trade guilds, production facilities, and the flourishing drug export business she has developed through her controversial partnership with [[Fuscia Lustin]] of the [[Chain of Delta]].
 As Drakemaster of [[Kautiger]], the multi-headed Oedipwyrm, she controls one of the most physically intimidating [[Spawn of Hidraal]], using its earth-shaping capabilities to support her economic enterprises.